Stability for moduli spaces of manifolds with conical singularities: Introduction

 When $L$ is a point, this recovers the usual definition of connected sum of two manifolds. \end{defn}

-\begin{rmk} This should not be confused with the \emph{parametric connected sum}, defined on page 264 of \cite{Skopenkov2007newinvariantparametric}.
-Although the operation defined there is indeed an example of a parametrised connected sum (along a sphere with trivialised normal bundle) in the sense of Definition \ref{d:param-connected-sum} above, the term \emph{parametric} refers to the fact that everything (the two initial manifolds as well as their connected sum) is additionally equipped with an embedding into Euclidean space, which is not the case in Definition \ref{d:param-connected-sum}. \end{rmk}

 \begin{eg} Take $g$ to be the standard inclusion of $S^p$ into $S^m$, for $p<m$ and let $M$ have dimension $m$.
 Since $\nu(g)$ is trivial, an embedding $f \colon S^p \hookrightarrow M$ together with a bundle isomorphism $\theta$ as in Definition \ref{d:param-connected-sum} is the same thing as a \emph{framed} embedding.
-The parametrised connected sum of $M$ with $S^m$ along $S^p$ is the result of $p$-surgery along this framed embedding. \end{eg}
+The parametric connected sum of $M$ with $S^m$ along $S^p$ is the result of $p$-surgery along this framed embedding. \end{eg}

-\begin{eg} Take $N$ to be the lens space $L(p,q)$, thought of as the union of two solid tori along a certain identification of their boundaries, and take $g \colon S^1 \hookrightarrow L(p,q)$ to be the inclusion of the core of one of these solid tori.
+\begin{eg} Take $N$ to be the lens space $L(p,q)$, thought of as the union of two solid tori along an appropriate identification of their boundaries, and take $g \colon S^1 \hookrightarrow L(p,q)$ to be the inclusion of the core of one of these solid tori.
 As in the previous example, $\nu(g)$ is trivial.
-Given a framed knot in a $3$-manifold $M$, the parametrised connected sum of $M$ with $L(p,q)$ along this knot is the result of Dehn surgery of slope $p/q$ along this knot. \end{eg}
+Given a framed knot in a $3$-manifold $M$, the parametric connected sum of $M$ with $L(p,q)$ along this knot is the result of Dehn surgery of slope $p/q$ along this knot. \end{eg}

-The main result of this paper is homological stability for the symmetric diffeomorphism groups of certain sequences of manifolds of the form $M \sharp_L N \sharp_L N \sharp_L \cdots$, where we take the parametrised connected sum along a sequence of pairwise disjoint, mutually isotopic embeddings of $L$ into $M$.
-See Definition \ref{d:param-conn-sum} below for a precise definition, using slightly different notation.